IcodeNet/angular2-webpack-typescript-exercises/steps/step4-displaying-contacts-list/step4-Binding-Collections.md

   ...
 ```

+In our component we will consume the array by first Importing that array,
-Import that array, assign it a `contacts` property of `App` and use the `ngFor` directive to render a HTML list, based on that data, in `App`'s template.
+then assign it to a `contacts` property of `App` component and finally
+use the `ngFor` directive to render a HTML list, based on that data, in `App`'s template.

 ## Steps

 1. Import `CONTACT_DATA`
 2. Create a property `contacts` in `App` and assign the collection.
 3. Extend the existing static list in `App`'s view with `ngFor` and render a list item for each contact in the collection.

-  Please note that directives are case sensitive.
+ NOTE: Please note that directives are case sensitive.
+So `ngfor` is not the same as `ngFor`

 ### Additional resources and help